bharath12b5/mvn-linux/Building-Snappy-Java.md

 		zypper install automake autoconf libtool pkg-config gcc-c++ \
                     java-1_7_1-ibm java-1_7_1-ibm-devel git-core wget tar make patch

-   On RHEL, you will need the RHEL Optional and Supplementary repositories set up in order to install the libstdc++-static and IBM JDK packages.
+   On RHEL 7, you will need the RHEL Optional and Supplementary repositories set up in order to install the libstdc++-static and IBM JDK packages.
 See this article for more information: [[Adding RHEL Optional and Supplementary Repositories]].

 2. Check out the Snappy-Java source code: